“It’s not really the middle of nowhere.” That’s what I find myself saying whenever someone declares, “I’d never go on a transatlantic cruise.”

 If you find yourself on the verge of activity-overload, scout out a quiet spot to watch the sea.
 I usually search for both an indoor viewing area as well as an outdoor, wind-blocked vantage point.
 Sunny days with millpond seas do exist on the Atlantic Ocean.

-On foggy or rough seas days, you’ll want to curl up in a comfy chair near a picture window.
+On foggy or rough seas days, curl up in a comfy chair near a picture window.
 Yes, you will want to look out and see what’s going on.
 Mid-ship on a low deck and you’ll hardly feel those famous December thirty-foot seas and gale force winds!

 3. Keep moving